 Almond flour is prone to going rancid more quickly than regular flour and should be stored properly to ensure it can be used for months after opening.

 Store sealed packages of almond flour in the fridge for six months or the freezer for up to a year.
-If you forget to store the flour in the fridge or freezer, smell it before using in a recipe.
-You’ll smell if it’s gone rancid.
+If you forget to store the flour in the fridge or freezer, smell it before using it in a recipe.
+You’ll smell it if it’s gone rancid.

-Ironically, almond flour increases the shelf life of baked goods because of its high-fat content.
+Ironically, almond flour increases the shelf life of baked goods because of its high fat content.

 What Brands of Almond Flour Do You Recommend?